 Pula finally recovered in part during the 19th century when, now in the Austro-Hungarian Empire, it was proclaimed the chief port of the Empire in 1853 and the population rose once more as industry grew and workers flocked to the town.
 Around this time, Pula had a large German and Italian population.

 After World War I, Pula (and Istria) became part of Italy and the majority of Croatians suffered oppression during this time as their rights were not respected.

 After World War II ended in 1945, Pula was administered by the United Nations and British and American units.
 It finally became part of Yugoslavia in 1947, and was then part of Croatia when it declared its independence in 1991.

 Sightseeing in Pula

-The most famous sight in Pula – of course – is the Roman amphitheatre, which is called The Arena.
-Built during the 1st century AD and completed under the reign of Emperor Flavius, this amphitheatre is the sixth largest in the world (of those that still exist).
+The most famous sight in Pula is – of course – the Roman amphitheatre, which is called The Arena.
+Built during the 1st century AD and completed under the reign of Emperor Flavius, this amphitheatre is the sixth-largest in the world (of those that still exist).
 The three-storey structure held 23,000 spectators in Roman times and today hosts numerous concerts and events throughout the year, including Pula Film Festival screenings.
-The opening concert of the Outlook Festival also takes place here.

 The Triumphal Arch of the Sergii was built between 29 and 27 BC in honour of the Sergi family who fought on the side of Octavian, who later became Emperor Augustus, in the Battle of Actium in present-day Greece.